Resistive random-access memory: History

 In the early 2000s, ReRAMs were under development by a number of companies, some of which filed patent applications claiming various implementations of this technology.
 ReRAM has entered commercialization on an initially limited KB-capacity scale.

 In February 2012, Rambus bought a ReRAM company called Unity Semiconductor for $35 million.
-Panasonic launched an ReRAM evaluation kit in May 2012, based on a tantalum oxide 1T1R (1 transistor – 1 resistor) memory cell architecture.
+Panasonic launched a ReRAM evaluation kit in May 2012, based on a tantalum oxide 1T1R (1 transistor – 1 resistor) memory cell architecture.

 In 2013, Crossbar introduced an ReRAM prototype as a chip about the size of a postage stamp that could store 1 TB of data.
 In August 2013, the company claimed that large-scale production of their ReRAM chips was scheduled for 2015.
 The memory structure (Ag/a-Si/Si) closely resembles a silver-based CBRAM.

 Also in 2013, Hewlett-Packard demonstrated a memristor-based ReRAM wafer, and predicted that 100 TB SSDs based on the technology could be available in 2018 with 1.5 PB capacities available in 2020, just in time for the stop in growth of NAND flash capacities.

 Different forms of ReRAM have been disclosed, based on different dielectric materials, spanning from perovskites to transition metal oxides to chalcogenides.
 Silicon dioxide was shown to exhibit resistive switching as early as May 1966, and has recently been revisited.

 In 1963 and 1964, a thin-film resistive memory array was first proposed by members of the University of Nebraska–Lincoln.
 Further work on this new thin-film resistive memory was reported by J.G.
 Simmons in 1967.
 In 1970, members of the Atomic Energy Research Establishment and University of Leeds attempted to explain the mechanism theoretically.
-In May 1997, a research team from the University of Florida and Honeywell reported a manufacturing method for "magneto-resistive random access memory" by utilizing electron cyclotron resonance plasma etching.
+In May 1997, a research team from the University of Florida and Honeywell reported a manufacturing method for "magneto-resistive random-access memory" by utilizing electron cyclotron resonance plasma etching.